thelabnyc/django-oscar-bluelight/server/README.md

 - Add rules framework to allow library consumers to change how vouchers are determined to be available or not.
 - Add functionality for recalculating offer application totals based on OrderDiscount models.
 This allows correcting voucher discount stats to account for canceled orders.
 - Redesign RangeProductSet view updating to improve web request performance (at the cost of allowing the view to be slightly out of date).
+- Fix issue where a voucher is applied multiple times when it contains multiple offers.
+- Allow HiddenPostOrderAction benefits to be combined with other benefit types.
+- Improve descriptions of fixed price benefits.

 ### 5.3.0